webpack/webpack-cli/OPTIONS.md

   --optimization-split-chunks-default-size-types-reset                               Clear all items provided in 'optimization.splitChunks.defaultSizeTypes' configuration.
 Sets the size types which are used when a number is used for sizes.
   --optimization-split-chunks-enforce-size-threshold <value>                         Size of the javascript part of the chunk.
   --optimization-split-chunks-fallback-cache-group-automatic-name-delimiter <value>  Sets the name delimiter for created chunks.
+  --optimization-split-chunks-fallback-cache-group-chunks <value>                    Select chunks for determining shared modules (defaults to "async", "initial" and "all" requires adding these chunks to the HTML).
   --optimization-split-chunks-fallback-cache-group-max-async-size <value>            Size of the javascript part of the chunk.
   --optimization-split-chunks-fallback-cache-group-max-initial-size <value>          Size of the javascript part of the chunk.
   --optimization-split-chunks-fallback-cache-group-max-size <value>                  Size of the javascript part of the chunk.